 In the 1980s, Yamaha had a big hit on their hand with the release of the Yamaha DX7 synth.
 Yamaha developed a new way of shaping the sound that was radically different from the traditional analog synths.
 The Yamaha DX 7 synth used something Yamaha called FM Synthesis.

-There were no traditional VCOs or LFOS, envelopes or filters as we are used to on the traditional analog synthesizers.
-On the DX7, there were “Operators” that could be stringed together in a certain way to create sounds.
+There were no traditional VCOs or LFOS, envelopes, or filters as we are used to on the traditional analog synthesizers.
+On the DX7, there were “Operators” that could be strung together in a certain way to create sounds.
 I am pretty versed in programming your everyday analog synth but when it came to programming a DX7, it definitely got me stomped.

-The method of FM synthesis lent itself perfectly to creating some bell-like sounds but for the rest, for pads, brass and string sounds, the FM Synths were far from ideal.
-For today’s producer, there are a variety of FM style VST Synths available but these also suffer from the limited range of possible sounds that can be produced using FM Synthesis.
+The method of FM synthesis lent itself perfectly to creating some bell-like sounds but for the rest, for pads, brass, and string sounds, the FM Synths were far from ideal.
+For today’s producers, there are a variety of FM-style VST Synths available but these also suffer from the limited range of possible sounds that can be produced using FM Synthesis.

 Neo-FM they call it, beyond FM.
 It did sound like Tone 2 did plan to break through the limitations of traditional FM synthesis.
 And did they ever….!

 By combining FM synthesis with more traditional synthesis and waveshaping … wavetable and formant synthesis, Tone 2 created a truly unique sounding synth with simply outstanding sonic quality.
 With an arpeggiator, a trancegate, and a large array of effects, this software synth is in a league of its own.
 The Nemesis Neo-FM synth comes standard with 1,065 nicely categorized patches and additional patch libraries are also available.